-A mechanical royalty is a royalty that is paid on a physical (or digital) copy of a recorded song.
+A mechanical royalty is paid on a physical (or digital) copy of a recorded song.
 The term "mechanical royalty" comes from the days when records were made "mechanically," which may help you remember the definition.
-A mechanical royalty is paid by record labels (or anyone releasing an album) to songwriters for the albums they press featuring that songwriter's material.
-Sometimes mechanicals are paid on all of the albums a label presses, and sometimes they are paid on all of the albums that are pressed and distributed (in which case, the label doesn't have to pay on what they don't sell).
+A mechanical royalty is paid by record labels to songwriters for the albums they press featuring the songwriters' material.
+Mechanicals sometimes are paid on all of the albums a label presses, and sometimes they are paid on all of the albums that are pressed and distributed.
+In that case, a label doesn't have to pay on what it doesn't sell.

 The rate at which mechanicals are paid is negotiable and varies from country to country, but there is usually a minimum rate that has to be met.

 Unlike a mechanical royalty, a performance rights royalty is paid to a songwriter on a live performance of a song.
-Although a live performance of a song can be a live performance, like a concert, a live performance can also be a public playing of a recorded song, like a radio play.
+A live performance of a song can be a concert or a public playing of a recorded song, like a radio play.

 These royalties are collected by performance rights societies, such as the American Society of Composers, Authors, and Publishers (ASCAP) or Broadcast Music Inc. (BMI), which monitor media for live performances of songs.
-These groups issue licenses that allow a business to host live performances of all of the songs that they represent, and then they distribute the licensing fees among their songwriter and publisher members depending on how frequently that writer's or publisher's song was used.
+These groups issue licenses that allow businesses to host live performances of all of the songs they represent, and then they distribute the licensing fees among their songwriters depending on how frequently their songs were used.